Guggenheim family

-The Guggenheim family (/ˈɡʊɡənhaɪm/ GUUG-ən-hyme) is an American-Jewish family of Swiss origin known for making their fortune in the mining industry, in the early 20th century, especially in the United States and South America.
+The Guggenheim family (/ˈɡʊɡənhaɪm/ GUUG-ən-hyme) is an American family of Swiss origin known for making their fortune in the mining industry, in the early 20th century, especially in the United States and South America.
 After World War I, many family members withdrew from the businesses and became involved in philanthropy, especially in the arts, aviation, medicine, and culture.